 At one point we had to cling on to the rocky wall of the gorge and walk along a very narrow ledge just above the water.

-Fortescue Falls lie at the other end of the gorge and flow into some huge pools where people swam and enjoyed the scenery.
+Fortescue Falls lies at the other end of the gorge and it then flows into some huge pools where people swam and enjoyed the scenery.

-The landscape in the gorge is amazing and totally different to anything above the lip of the gorge.
+The landscape in the gorge is amazing and totally different from anything above the lip of the gorge.

-There was a lot of commotion in the trees above us and as we looked up we realised that the trees were full of huge bats leaving the tree, flying around and then returning.
+There was a lot of commotion in the trees above us and as we looked up we realised that the trees were full of huge bats, taking to the air.